-- a pie chart indicating the relative contributions of all group members and - a 15-page "spew draft" (a la Howard Becker 2020).
+- a pie chart indicating the relative contributions of all group members and - a 15-page (double-spaced) "spew draft" a la Howard Becker (2020).

 We will discuss the spew draft more toward the end of the term.
 For now, know that I intend for you to take the word almost literally: you will "spew" about your emerging methodological and empirical insights: experiences in the field and during interviews, frustrations, triumphs, exciting ideas, and emerging analysis.
-You will draw on the data (fieldnotes, transcripts, and notes-on-notes) gathered across the term, readings and seminar discussions, consultations with Cinthya, discussions of your work-in-progress, and feedback you've received on your written work.
+You will draw on the data (fieldnotes, transcripts, and notes-on-notes) gathered across the term, readings and seminar discussions, consultations with, TA (Cinthya Guzman) discussions of your work-in-progress, and feedback you've received on your written work.
 The point of "spewing" is to write freely about this large assemblage of material, without editing or correcting yourself and without fear of "getting it wrong."
-On December 7, I'll distribute questions to answer in your spew draft as well as a sample spew draft.
+On April 5, I'll distribute questions to answer in your spew draft as well as a sample spew draft.